 Overall, the aim of my work is to improve diagnosis, management and treatment of rare diseases.

 I graduated in Medicine (MBBS) from Lokmanya Tilak Medical College (University of Mumbai) in 2002, obtained Membership of Royal College of Paediatrics and Child Health (MRCPCH) in 2006 and joined Clinical Genetics training programme in Manchester in 2007.
 I was awarded a Research Training Fellowship by the NIHR Manchester Biomedical Research Centre from 2008 to 2011 and was awarded PhD by the University of Manchester in 2012.
-I obtained my Certificate of Completion of Specialist Training (CCST) in Clinical Genetics training in 2013.
-I have been in my current position since July 2013.
+I obtained my Certificate of Completion of Specialist Training (CCST) in Clinical Genetics training in 2013 and was subsequently appointed as Clinical Senior Lecturer and Consultant Clinical Geneticist in July 2013.
+I have been in my current position from 2021.